rodrigobaron/anthill/examples/triage_agent/README.md

 # Triage agent

-This example is a Swarm containing a triage agent, which takes in user inputs and chooses whether to respond directly, or triage the request to a sales or refunds agent.
+This example is a Anthill containing a triage agent, which takes in user inputs and chooses whether to respond directly, or triage the request to a sales or refunds agent.

 ## Setup

-To run the triage agent Swarm:
+To run the triage agent Anthill:

 1. Run